 At Slindon Church of England Primary School we have seen how creating an inclusive philosophical community of enquiry has inspired the children's willingness to share ideas, wrestle with reasoning and develop their communication skills.
 It has had a positive impact on developing speaking and listening skills, confidence, self-esteem and the ability to think critically and reason effectively across the curriculum.

 From Reception through to Year 6, children have at least three P4C sessions each half term and enquiry based learning runs through the RE, Humanities and the Science curriculums.
-P4C compliments the PSHE and RSE curriculum and anchors our pupils in the community and world we live in, when we use current news stories or days of celebration as stimulus for enquiry.
-As citizens of the world our children have the opportunity to consider big ideas that are relevant to them but also other people’s experiences, thoughts and ideas that may at first seem alien to them.
+P4C compliments the PSHE and RSE curriculum and anchors our pupils in the community and world in which we live, especially when we use current news stories or days of celebration as stimulus for enquiry.
+As citizens of the world our children have the opportunity to consider big ideas that are relevant to them.
+Pupils also have the chance to think about other people’s experiences, thoughts and ideas that may at first seem alien to them.

 In Chestnut class we watched an edited version of Greta Thunberg's speech to world leaders and came up with some philosophical questions related to the climate crisis.
 The class voted for the question they would most like to discuss and as their facilitator this week I took some notes on key points to keep the dialogue focused and moving.
 Our question was - 'Is it possible for everyone in the world to agree to change?'